intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 #### 2.4 QLoRA finetune

-Prepare `lora.yml` for finetuning.
+Prepare `lora.yml` for QLoRA finetune.
 You can download a template from github.

 ```bash
 wget https://github.com/intel-analytics/ipex-llm/blob/main/python/llm/example/GPU/LLM-Finetuning/axolotl/qlora.yml
 ```

-If you are using model and dataset in local env, please modify model path and dataset path in `lora.yml` or `qlora.yml` to ensure Axolotl can access offline model and data.
+If you use the model and dataset in local env, please modify the model path and dataset path in `qlora.yml` to ensure Axolotl can access the offline model and data.

 ```yaml
 # Please change to local path if model is offline